apache/cordova-docs/www/docs/en/3.3.0/guide/platforms/android/webview.md

 # Android WebViews

-This section <a href="../../../cordova/inappbrowser/inappbrowser.html">show</a>s how to embed a Cordova-enabled WebView component within a larger Android application.
+This section shows how to embed a Cordova-enabled WebView component within a larger Android application.
 For details on how these components can communicate with each other, see Application Plugins.

-If you're unfamiliar with Android, you should first familiarize yourself with the <a href="index.html">Android Platform Guide</a> and have the latest Android SDK installed before you attempt the more unusual development option of embedding a WebView.
+If you're unfamiliar with Android, you should first familiarize yourself with the Android Platform Guide and have the latest Android SDK installed before you attempt the more unusual development option of embedding a WebView.
 Starting with Cordova 1.9, the Android platform relies on a `CordovaWebView` component, which builds on a